 Why maintaining a streak is so motivating and how to use this psychology to build lasting habits.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 The Endowment Effect and Streaks